MagenL/SuperCheap/README.md

 ## Description

-This application retrieve data from 4 big supermarket brands in Israel - Shufersal, Mahsani Ashok, Super Bareket and Victory.
+This application retrieve data of 4 big supermarket brands in Israel - Shufersal, Mahsani Ashok, Super Bareket and Victory.
 In the app you can do the following :